The Land of Heart's Desire

-The Land of Heart's Desire is a play by Irish poet, dramatist, and 1923 Nobel laureate William Butler Yeats.
+The Land of Heart's Desire is a play by the Irish poet and dramatist William Butler Yeats.
 First performed in the spring of 1894, at the Avenue Theatre in London, where it ran for a little over six weeks, it was the first professional performance of one of Yeats' plays.

 Summary

 In this theatrical lament on age and thwarted aspirations, a faery child encounters the newlyweds Shawn and Maire Bruin at their home, shared with Maurteen Bruin and Bridget Bruin, Shawn's parents.
 The child, who at first is thought of by the Bruins as of gentle birth, denounces God and shocks Father Hart.
 She expounds on the ephemeral nature of life, in a bid to entice the newly-wed Maire to leave with her to the world of faery: